What Is a Refinance Loan?

 Yes!
 You may have several refinance options if you currently have an FHA loan.

 - An FHA Streamline Refinance is the term for when a borrower refinances from one FHA loan into another FHA loan.
 Since you have already been through the FHA loan process for your initial home loan, this streamlined refinance process means that you will be required to fill out less paperwork for your refinanced home mortgage loan.
 An FHA Streamline Refinance allows your new lender to use your existing credit and appraisal data from your initial home mortgage loan to approve the new refinanced home loan.
 So, if mortgage rates have decreased significantly since you bought your home, you may be in for smaller monthly payments with an FHA Streamline Refinance loan.
 You may also use an FHA Streamline Refinance loan to refinance out of an adjustable-rate home mortgage loan and into a fixed-rate loan product.
-The FHA loan rules require there to be a tangible benefit for the borrower when refinancing with an FHA Streamline, and converting from adjustable-rate to fixed-rate does qualify.
+The FHA loan rules require there to be a tangible benefit for the borrower when refinancing with an FHA Streamline, and converting from an adjustable rate to a fixed rate does qualify.

 - You may also choose to refinance out of your FHA loan altogether and into a conventional home mortgage loan product.
-This may be beneficial if your credit score has improved significantly since they took out their FHA loan, because your rate on a conventional mortgage loan with your improved credit score may be better than the rate you have on your current FHA mortgage loan and better than the rate that you could get in an FHA Streamline Refinance situation.
+This may be beneficial if your credit score has improved significantly since they took out their FHA loan because your rate on a conventional mortgage loan with your improved credit score may be better than the rate you have on your current FHA mortgage loan and better than the rate that you could get in an FHA Streamline Refinance situation.
 Many people also choose to refinance from their FHA loan into a conventional home mortgage loan as they approach 20-22% equity in their home.
 As an example, if you put down a smaller down payment (less than 10%) when you purchased your home with an FHA loan, then you know that the mortgage insurance payment that is part of your monthly mortgage payment is going to be there for the life of your FHA loan.
 But with a conventional mortgage loan, mortgage insurance usually is no longer required after 22% of the loan is paid off.
 So, as you get closer and closer to a 20-22% equity stake in your home after making monthly mortgage payments for several years, then refinancing from that FHA home mortgage loan and into a conventional mortgage loan may save you some money on your monthly payment as well.

 How soon can I refinance my FHA loan into a conventional loan?

 You are required to have at least a six-month history of on-time monthly mortgage payments before you can refinance any home mortgage loan.
-However, it may be advantageous to wait even longer than that before refinancing your FHA home mortgage loan, for the reasons discussed in the previous answer.
-As always, it is important to talk your refinance options over with your Fairway mortgage advisor to make sure that you are getting the most benefit from your new home loan, because each individual's financial situation, credit situation and goals may vary.
+However, it may be advantageous to wait even longer than that before refinancing your FHA home mortgage loan for the reasons discussed in the previous answer.
+As always, it is important to talk your refinance options over with your Fairway mortgage advisor to make sure that you are getting the most benefit from your new home loan because each individual's financial situation, credit situation, and goals may vary.

 Is a home equity loan the same as a refinance?

 These terms are sometimes used in different ways by different people, so some confusion is understandable!
 In general, all refinance loans depend on how much equity the borrower has in their home at the time when they refinance.
 Whether you are looking into a rate-and-term refinance loan or a cash-out refinance loan, the more equity in the home the borrower has at the time of the refinance, the more advantages they can reap in their new, refinanced home mortgage loan.
 So, in that sense, yes, you can consider "home equity loan" and "refinance" synonymous.
-But sometimes, people say "home equity loan" when they are referring specifically to a cash-out refinance, because the funds the borrower receives at closing from a cash-out refinance come from the equity they already held in the home after paying on their first home loan for several years.
+But sometimes, people say "home equity loan" when they are referring specifically to a cash-out refinance because the funds the borrower receives at closing from a cash-out refinance come from the equity they already held in the home after paying on their first home loan for several years.
 We hope this clears up some confusion, but if you have any questions about either a rate-and-term refinance or a cash-out refinance, you should always talk to your Fairway mortgage advisor about your specific situation and goals.